-The 5 eyes countries are the foundation of this network.
-They are derived from the UKUSA Agreement, which is essentially an agreement to collect, analyze, and share intelligence between these five countries.
-And though they have agreed not to spy on each other as enemies, they often spy on each other so that a particular country is not caught red-handed.
+The 5 Eyes countries are the foundation of this network.
+They are derived from the UKUSA Agreement, which is essentially an agreement to collect, analyse, and share intelligence between these five countries.
+By setting up a surveillance program called ECHELON (signals intelligence/SIGINT collection and analysis network), the program was initially developed to help the sharing of intelligence on the Soviet Union and China during the Cold War.
+Today, it has evolved beyond its military and diplomatic goals after the war to also become a global system for interception of private and commercial communications.
+Although these countries have agreed not to spy on each other as enemies, they often spy on each other so that a particular country is not caught red-handed.
 For example, if it is against the law for the U.S government to spy on its own citizens, they might ask the U.K government to do that for them.
-Here are the 5 eyes:
+Here are the 5 Eyes nations:

-The 5 eyes countries then went on to add other “3rd party” countries to become part of their network.
-The Nine Eyes countries are referred to as the original Five Eyes countries plus these following new countries:
+The 5 Eyes countries then went on to add other “3rd party partner” countries to become part of their network.
+The 9 Eyes countries are referred to as the original 5 Eyes countries plus these following new countries:

 Once again, the UKUSA Agreement network was extended to fourteen countries.
 The official name of this group is SIGINT Seniors Europe (SSEUR) with the purpose of exchanging military signal intelligence among these countries – though, this group is commonly referred to as the Fourteen Eyes.
-The Fourteen Eyes consists of the Nine Eyes along with these additions:
+The 14 Eyes consists of the 9 Eyes along with these additions:

 Why not use a VPN provider in the Fourteen Eyes?

 Online privacy experts such as privacytools.io recommend staying away from VPN providers based in the Fourteen Eyes, especially within the U.S. In essence, the U.S government could go to a VPN provider and demand access to customer data.
 On top of that, they can also order the VPN company to not let it’s customers know that this is happening.